trisct/Software-Tutorials/python/0_simple_arithmetics.md

 ### Basic arithmetics

-In python, you can perform simple arithmetics
+In python, you can perform simple arithmetics.

 ```
 >>> 3+5 # addition